Worm was right there with us

 I remember an Army sergeant telling me I should remove the magazine from my M16 in the chow hall.
 I had just come down from a rooftop and was still on duty, only in a different place.
 I told him that as soon as they changed the Air Force regulations requiring me to have a charged (loaded) magazine in my weapon while on duty, I’d be happy to comply with his request.

 The OP / CSR (observation post / counter-sniper rifleman) location most desired by the guys, at least during the day, was the southmost (top of the diagram), on the ground crew barracks across the road from the pool.
 There wasn’t much scenery, though, as it was what we called a “sausage fest.”
-The vast majority of the troops in-theater were heterosexual males.
+The vast majority of the troops in-theater were men.

 At night, my personal favorite OP / CSR was the Army barracks, as they always had a pot of coffee on downstairs, and I would occasionally head down to their charge-of-quarters desk to tank up on lifer juice.
 I remember apologizing to somebody on the top floor in case I kept him up at night pacing back and forth on his roof.
 He told me he slept better hearing me up there, knowing an armed guard was watching over them.